How to pay the Tyne Tunnel and what's the fine if you forget?

 Is the Tyne Tunnel free on Christmas Day and New Year's Day?

-No - you will need to make payment to use the crossing 365 days a year.
-No presents for drivers this Christmas.
+No the tunnel is not free on Christmas Day - you will need to make payment to use the crossing 365 days a year.
 The charges will apply on Christmas Day, Boxing Day, New Year's Day and all other bank holidays that fall over the festive period.

 Is it free to use it on weekends?